OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-14.md

 Then the house of Israel will no longer stray from me, nor will they defile themselves with all their offences.
 They will be my people, and I will be their God, declares the Lord God.”

 ## Ezekiel 14:12
-Then the word of the Lord came to me, saying:
+And the message from the Lord was given to me:

 ## Ezekiel 14:13
 “Son of man, if a country sins against me by being unfaithful and I stretch out my hand against it to destroy its food supply and send famine upon it and eliminate both human and animal life,